architect-xyz/architect-py/README.md

 This repo heavily uses type hinting, so using a type checker such as Pylance or mypy is suggestible to reduce potential for error.

+## Installation

+`pip install architect-py`
+in your favorite python environment

 ## API keys for the brokerage

 API keys/secrets for the brokerage can be generated on the [user account page](https://app.architect.co/user/account).